 “Inclusion Ireland has been lobbying, campaigning and advocating for the introduction of the Capacity Bill for well over three decades and we are delighted to see this key piece of legislation becoming reality.”

 Inclusion Ireland Vice-Chairperson Máirín McCartney said:

 “Credit must be given to Minister Kathleen Lynch and the numerous TDs and Senators who all supported the Capacity Bill through the legislative process.
-The Bill was well consulted on and each organisation was given the opportunity to have their input.
+The Bill was well consulted on and each organisation was given the opportunity to have an input.

 “However, Inclusion Ireland is disappointed that the legislation will take six months to commence.
 A delay is understandable and we appreciate that the creation of a new agency within the Mental Health Commission will take time in terms of recruitment and branding.
 However, we urge the immediate recruitment of the Director of the Decision Support Service (DSS) to begin the much-needed public awareness work.”